 As we discussed earlier, it’s all about the customers these days.
 Gone are the days when brands could sell their products just by glorifying themselves.
 That just appears shady and self-obsessed to the smarter customers of the day.

-Customers want facts and a brand that offering a solution along with value.
+Customers want facts and a brand that is offering a solution along with value.
 They want to know you are in not just for the money but to help.

 Give your brand a caring and creative image.
 Engage your audience with more relevant messages or ask for their input.